-6. OFFICERS:
+6.0 OFFICERS:

-- 6.1 All officers of this council have the right to vote and must be regular members of this council. - 6.2 The officers of this council shall be: President, President-Elect/Past-President, three Vice-Presidents (VP(1), VP(2) and VP(3)), Secretary and Treasurer. - 6.3 Elections shall be held annually; even year elections will be held for the positions of Secretary and Vice-President(2), and odd year elections will be held for the positions of President-Elect, Vice-President(1) and Vice-President(3). - 6.4 Upon completing a term of office or upon the election of a new President-Elect, the person holding the position of President-Elect office shall become President. - 6.5 In the event that the position of President becomes vacant during a term of office, the President-Elect shall become President and an election held at next Annual General Meeting to fill the vacant position of President-Elect for the remainder of the regular term of office. - 6.6 The Treasurer shall be appointed by the Table Officers.
-This appointment shall be announced at the Annual General Meeting. - 6.7 Officer positions shall be a 2-year term.
-Officers may stand for re-election. - 6.8 Notwithstanding 6.5, if the position of Vice-President(1), Vice-President(3) and/or Secretary should be vacant in an even year the position will be filled by election for a term of one year; if the position of Vice-President(2) is vacant in an odd year the position will be filled by election for a term of one year.
+- 6.1 All officers of this council have the right to vote and must be regular members of this council. - 6.2 The officers of this council shall be: President, President-Elect/Past-President, three Vice-Presidents (VP(1), VP(2) and VP(3)), Secretary, Treasurer and Conference Liaison. - 6.3 Elections shall be held annually; even year elections will be held for the positions of Secretary and Vice-President(2), and odd year elections will be held for the positions of President-Elect, Vice-President(1) and Vice-President(3). - Upon completing a term of office or upon the election of a new President-Elect, the person holding the position of President-Elect office shall become President. - 6.5 In the event that the position of President becomes vacant during a term of office, the President-Elect shall become President and an election held at next Annual General Meeting to fill the vacant position of President-Elect for the remainder of the regular term of office. - 6.6 The Treasurer shall be appointed on even years by the Table Officers.
+This appointment shall be announced at the Annual General Meeting. - 6.7 The Conference Liaison shall be appointed on odd years by the Table Officers.
+This appointment shall be announced at the Annual General Meeting. - 6.8 Officer positions shall be a 2-year term.
+Officers may stand for re-election. - Notwithstanding 6.5, if the position of Vice-President(1), Vice-President(3) and/or Secretary should be vacant in an even year the position will be filled by election for a term of one year; if the position of Vice-President(2) is vacant in an odd year the position will be filled by election for a term of one year.

-7. EXECUTIVE:
+7.0 EXECUTIVE:

-- 7.1 The Table Officers shall consist of: - (a) The officers of the council. - (b) Representatives of the Provincial Executive Council of The Alberta Teachers' Association who shall be: - (i) A PEC liaison appointed by the Provincial Executive Council of the Alberta Teachers' Association and be a voting member of all council committees. - (ii) A staff advisor appointed by the Executive Secretary of the Alberta Teachers' Association and be a voting member of all council committees. - (c) and the Ever Active Schools Director who shall be a non-voting member of this council.

-- 7.1.1 If during the term of office, positions become vacant, the table officers shall appoint replacements where required, to hold office until the next Annual General Meeting. - 7.1.2 The table officers shall appoint the non-elected members of the executive. - 7.1.3 The table officers shall appoint and be empowered to disband ad hoc committees as required. - 7.2 Appointed Members of the Executive
+- 7.1 The Table Officers shall consist of: - (a) The officers of the council. - (b) Representatives of the Provincial Executive Council of The Alberta Teachers' Association who shall be: - (i) A PEC liaison appointed by the Provincial Executive Council of the Alberta Teachers' Association and be a voting member of all council committees. - (ii) A staff advisor appointed by the Executive Secretary of the Alberta Teachers' Association and be a voting member of all council committees. - (c) and the Ever Active Schools Director who shall be a non-voting member of this council. - 7.1.2 If during the term of office, positions become vacant, the table officers shall appoint replacements where required, to hold office until the next Annual General Meeting. - 7.1.3 The table officers shall appoint the non-elected members of the executive. - 7.1.4 The table officers shall appoint and be empowered to disband ad hoc committees as required. - 7.2 Appointed Members of the Executive